anton-k/mig/README.md

 # Mig - library to write composable and lightweight servers

 The Mig is a library to build lightweight composable servers.
-There are only couple of combinators and Monoid instance.
-With it we can build type-safe servers from small parts.

 The main strength is ability to build servers from parts and flexible DSL which features only small amount of functions.